 The U.S. Department of Education requires each institution that participates in federal financial aid programs to determine the annual nine-month cost of attendance at that particular institution.
 These figures are used to calculate eligibility for financial aid programs and are based on average costs incurred by students attending that particular institution.
 The categories used to calculate the cost of attendance are outlined in federal regulation.

-For the 2017-2018 academic year (2017 fall and 2018 spring semesters), the average cost of attendance for a full-time student paying the in-state tuition rate is:
+For the 2019-2020 academic year (Fall 2019 and Spring 2020 semesters), the average cost of attendance for a full-time student paying the in-state tuition rate is:

 |Books and Supplies:||$1,206||$1,206|

 *Tuition and fees for Accelerated Online programs vary by program.

 **This figure is for students living on or off campus but not with parent(s) or other relative(s).
 For undergraduate students living with parent(s) or relative(s), the annual housing and meals allowance is $4,570.